daniellaomokore/SpaHotelWebsite/README.md

 # The Dome - Spa Hotel
- Sophisticated Static Website Design for a Hotel Spa
+ Sophisticated Static Website Design for a Spa Hotel and Resort.